me-naresh141/todo-list/README.md

  * You can view all todos added by  user.
 * You can add a new todo.
-* You can delted todo.
+* You can deleted todo.
 * You  can checkin  and checkout  todo.

 # Technology